iterative/dvc.org/content/docs/command-reference/import-url.md

-- In case of HTTP, [ETag](https://en.wikipedia.org/wiki/HTTP_ETag#Strong_and_weak_validation) is necessary to track if the specified remote file (URL) changed to download it again.
+- In case of HTTP, [ETag](https://en.wikipedia.org/wiki/HTTP_ETag#Strong_and_weak_validation) is necessary to track if the specified URL changed.

 - `remote://myremote/path/to/file` notation just means that a DVC [remote](/doc/command-reference/remote) `myremote` is defined and when DVC is